-Find out how to use the He Tohu social inquiry resources.
+Find out how to use our He Tohu social studies teaching resources.

-Our social inquiry resources support young people to explore contemporary issues related to how we live together, organise our society, and navigate social forces in Aotearoa New Zealand.
+Our resources support young people to explore contemporary issues related to how we live together, organise our society, and navigate social forces in Aotearoa, New Zealand.
 The inquiry processes invite students to critically engage with these issues and to find ways to play an active role in shaping the well-being of their own communities.

 Structure of the resources